 THE FAITH EXPLORER is the Faith Formation blog of St. John the Evangelist Parish in Morrisville, PA.
-Its mission is a simple but vital one: to present the adults of our parish community with opportunities to explore the many riches of our Catholic faith, so that we may become mature in our faith and deepen our relationship with Christ.
+The mission of Adult Faith Formation is to present to those who have finished high school in St. John the Evangelist parish, opportunities to explore the richness of our Catholic faith and deepen our relationship with Christ.

 “We are moving toward a dictatorship of relativism which does not recognize anything as definitive and has as its highest value one’s own ego and one’s own desires… The church needs to withstand the tides of trends and the latest novelties….
 We must become mature in this adult faith, we must guide the flock of Christ to this faith.” ~Pope Benedict XVI

 About St. John the Evangelist